 What If I Can’t Meet the FHA 100 Mile Rule?

 Luckily, there are additional solutions within the FHA loan as well as other financing options.
 As mentioned above, it is hard to qualify using two full housing payments.

 One possible option includes adding a co-borrower.
 More specifically, a non-occupying co-borrower, which means that this co-borrower does not have to live in the house.
 This type of co-borrower is on the loan to help the occupying buyer qualify.
 Keep in mind, the co-borrower is on the hook for the loan just as much as the primary borrower.

 Fannie Mae Loan Allows Rental Income on Departing Residence

-Many buyers, lenders, and Realtors put their blinders on by thinking FHA is the only low down payment purchase loan.
-Actually, Fannie Mae offers the HomeReady loan which only requires 3% down payment.
-Plus a buyer may use the traditional Fannie Mae conventional loans which only require 5% down or more.
-Any of these options allow for the down payment to be a gift and debt ratio may go up to 50% of a borrower’s income.
-Buyers with good credit scores often come out better on monthly payment because the PMI is cheaper.
+Any of these options allow for the down payment to be a gift and the debt ratio may go up to 50% of a borrower’s income.
+Buyers with good credit scores often have lower monthly payments because the PMI is cheaper.